tbenade/wercker-devcenter/source/articles/introduction/builds.md

 ### Adding your own Buildsteps

-By editing the `wercker.json` file you are able to define your own build steps.
-Below you see a `custom step` declaration that executes a [compass](http://compass-style.org) compilation of [sass](http://sass-lang.com/) assets.
+By editing the `wercker.yml` file you are able to define a build step that executes a compass compile.
+Below you see a `script step` declaration that executes a [compass](http://compass-style.org) compilation of [sass](http://sass-lang.com/) assets.

-    {
-        "custom steps" : {
-            "compass compile": [
+    build:
+        steps:
+            - script:
+                name: compass compile
+                code: |
-              "sudo gem install compass",
+                    sudo gem install compass
-              "sudo gem install zurb-foundation -v 4.1.2 --no-rdoc --no-ri", "compass compile -s compressed"
+                    sudo gem install zurb-foundation -v 4.1.2 --no-rdoc --no-ri compass compile -s compressed
-            ],
-        }
-    }

 ***
-See the [section](/articles/werckerjson/intro.html) on `wercker.json` for more information.
+See the [section](/articles/werckeryml/intro.html) on `wercker.json` for more information.

 -------